roniweiss12/WGS_DSD-HOMER/README.md

 3. Running `runHomerInPeaks.sh` with the input BED file and the HOMER results produced by the second step.

 ## Parameters

-The pipeline script makes use of various parameters to control its behavior.
-Some important parameters include:
+params.regionFile: The input region file for motif analysis.

-params.regionFile: The input region file for motif analysis. params.homerFolder: Folder for Homer results.
+params.homerFolder: Folder for Homer results.

 ## Running the Pipeline